 During the 1770's British Loyalists (who were known as Tories) met in this area, and it became known as Tory Corner.
 A monument at intersection of Main Street and Washington street describes:

 "Here in the 1770's in this area called Williamstown lived brothers Nathaniel and Benjamin Williams, prosperous farmers and operators of a saw and grist mill.
 As the Revolution approached, their loyalist views attracted people of similar sentiments who congregated at this intersection and it became known as Tory Corner.

-1.^ Full and Exact text of monument placed by the Charles Edison Fund and the Tory Corner Business Association
+1.^ Text of Tory Corner Monument, erected by the Charles Edison Fund and the Tory Corner Business Association, dedicated July 4, 1976

 Revolutionary War New Jersey

 The online field guide to New Jersey's Revolutionary War historic sites!

 West Orange New Jersey Revolutionary War Sites • West Orange New Jersey Historic Sites